John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

       https://github.com/John-R-Wallace-NOAA/PacFIN_Logbook_Download_and_Cleanup

-to oabtain the 'LB.ShortForm.No.Hake.Strat 13 Apr 2017.RData' data.
+to obtain the 'LB.ShortForm.No.Hake.Strat 13 Apr 2017.RData' data.

 2) Apply Thornson's VAST to the Petrale sole winter fishery logbook data, using the code in: